 - Required by Wis.
-Stat. § 19.356(2)(a)1 - Records information resulting from closed investigation into a disciplinary matter or possible employment-related violation of policy, rule, or statute - Records obtained by subpoena or search warrant - Records prepared by an employer other than the authority about employees of that employer - "Record subject" can try to stop disclosure in court - Required by Wis.
-Stat. § 19.356(9)-officer or employee holding state or local public office - OAG-07-14 (October 15, 2014) - Courtesy notice
+Stat. § 19.356(2)(a)1: - Records information resulting from closed investigation into a disciplinary matter or possible employment-related violation of policy, rule, or statute - Records obtained by subpoena or search warrant - Records prepared by an employer other than the authority about employees of that employer - "Record subject" can try to stop disclosure in court - Required by Wis.
+Stat. § 19.356(9): - Officer or employee holding state or local public office - Notice may result in longer response time

-Costs-General Rules
+Costs: General Rules